edwarddavis1/universal_dynamic_embedding_with_testing/README.md

 optional arguments:
   -h, --help            show this help message and exit --methods METHODS [METHODS ...]
                         List of dynamic embedding methods to run.
+Select from:
-Select from: URLSE, UASE, OMNI, ISE, ISE Procrustes, GloDyNE, Unfolded Node2Vec, Independent Node2Vec --experiments EXPERIMENTS [EXPERIMENTS ...]
+                        URLSE, UASE, OMNI, ISE, ISE Procrustes, GloDyNE, Unfolded Node2Vec, Independent Node2Vec --experiments EXPERIMENTS [EXPERIMENTS ...]
                         Select which dynamic network systems to test on.
-Select from: static, moving-static-community, moving-community, merge,
+                        Select from: static, moving-static-community, moving-
-                        static-spatial, power-moving, power-static
+                        community, merge, static-spatial, power-moving, power-
+                        static
   --check-types CHECK_TYPES [CHECK_TYPES ...]
-                        Run experiments at the community, graph, or node level --n_runs N_RUNS       Number of p-values to compute for each test --n N                 Number of nodes in each (non-power) experiment --n-power N_POWER     Number of nodes in each power experiment (reccomend at least 2000)
+                        Run experiments at the community, graph, or node level --n-runs N_RUNS       Number of p-values to compute for each test --n N                 Number of nodes in each (non-power) experiment --n-power N_POWER     Number of nodes in each power experiment (reccomend at least 2000)
   --show-plots SHOW_PLOTS
                         Whether to show the plots or not --all ALL             Runs all experiments with all methods at all levels.